Sage-Bionetworks/schematic/docs/source/troubleshooting.rst

        - The `eTag` is a version identifier for a file in Synapse.
 It helps ensure that metadata is being applied to the correct version of an entity.
        - When submitting or updating metadata, schematic automatically adds the `eTag` column to the manifest.

-   Please also note that the following are reserved words for Synapse table columns.
+   Please also note that the following are reserved words for **Synapse table columns**.
 Any variations of the following would cause a conflict with Synapse table columns:

    - **ROW_ID** (any case variation):
        - `row_id`